LATEST NEWS FOR 2014

 the roofs "save up" and build snow on them - very picturesque, but

-downright dangerous!) and look up to see where the roof fall-lines are so you can help
+downright dangerous!) and look up to check exactly where the roof fall-lines are so you can help

 your kids to stay our from under them.

-SIDE OF THE TAPES OUT IN FRONT OF THE PIGPEN and never, ever on top of the
+SIDE OF THE CAUTION/DANGER TAPES OUT IN FRONT OF THE PIGPEN and never, ever on top of those

 Please keep your children on the safe side of these warning lines.
 It

-is really up to all us big guys to teach the little guys to respect those
+is really up to all us big guys to teach our little guys to respect those

 boundaries - it may save your child's life later on, if you support them in

 this while they are little.
 Serious injuries have occurred & lives